-The MARIA full-scale experimental house for air research is a life-size detached house equipped with different systems (ventilation, heating, air tightness) and instrumented to simulate human occupancy.
+The MARIA full-scale experimental house for air research is a life-size detached house equipped with various heating (radiators, floor heating, wood heating stove) and ventilation (natural draft, single-flow, dual-flow) systems.
+Calibrated orifices are provided on the facade to simulate variable air leaks.
+MARIA is instrumented to simulate human occupancy and behavior and to measure specific environmental parameters.
 Sequences from daily life are reconstructed to study emissions of pollutants and air exchange between rooms under controlled conditions.
-Many types of studies are conducted here: transport of particulate pollutants related to occupant activities, chemical reactivity, construction materials, performance of mechanical ventilation systems, VOC and formaldehyde emissions.
+Many types of studies are conducted here: transport of gaseous and particulate pollutants related to occupant activities, chemical reactivity, construction materials, decorations, furniture, performance of ventilation systems, air circulation and ventilation strategy, and VOC and formaldehyde emissions.

 Another installation offers realistic conditions at the scale of living spaces: offices, classrooms, etc. Airflow and thermal management of the experimental space is used to study the dissemination of aerosols in rooms and assess the effectiveness of remedial actions.

 There is also an installation for testing the purification efficiency of air handling systems.

 - An airflow test section makes it possible to study the efficiency of air treatment in the presence of chemical, microbiological and particulate contamination, at the scale of an experimental network.

 - Experimental equipment is also available to test self-contained air purifyers.

 To complement the experimental approach, the CSTB develops and customizes modeling tools for analyzing indoor air quality.
 It also has unique know-how in data processing for diagnostics and determining sources of pollution.

 Laboratory for on-site measurement of indoor air quality